Iri25/seat-reservations/README.md

 - The Java library, Apache Log4j (client and server package) was used for messages history.
 - The interaction with the user is done through a graphical interface (GUI), developed in JavaFX (fxml files are found in [views package](https://github.com/Iri25/sse-orm-project-Iri25/tree/main/TheaterCompany/client/src/main/resources/views)).

-# Key concepts:
+## Key concepts:
-* abstraction, encapsulation, inheritance, polymorphism, validations, exceptions, alerts, mapping, reading from a database and storing from a database.
+-- abstraction, encapsulation, inheritance, polymorphism, validations, exceptions, alerts, mapping, reading from a database and storing from a database.

-Desktop application for seat reservations from a theater company with a graphical interface.
+## Requirements

 A theatrical institution provides the spectators with a system for reserving seats for performances.
 Every day, the institution has only one performance, for which spectators can reserve seats starting from morning.
 For a place in the hall, the following information is stored: position (row x, lodge y, etc.), number and price.
 The terminals made available to spectators display the entire configuration of the hall, specifying for each place the position, number, price and condition (free or reserved).
 Using such of the terminal, the spectator can enter his personal data, can select one or more places and can trigger a button to reserve them.
 After each booking, all terminals will display updated situation regarding the occupancy of the room.

-## Requirements
 The application supports the following operations:
 1. Registration
 2. Login